NSW National Parks Campground Host Program

 What do Campground Hosts do?

-Campground Hosts are often the first point of contact for visitors to a campground and park over the summer and Easter school holidays.
+Campground Hosts are often the first point of contact for visitors, and provide a friendly welcome to visitors and campers.
 Hosts assist NSW National Parks and Wildlife Service (NPWS) rangers by meeting and greeting campers, helping them to settle in and enjoy their park experience.
+Responsibilities and expectations are listed in the Statement of Duties and include:

 assisting with site bookings, check in and check out